distributed-text-services/meeting-notes/README.md

 # meeting-notes
-Repository to hold meeting notes
+This repository is to hold meeting notes of the Distributed Text Services working group.